influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 Each field is a map type that will map a field_name to a field_path.
 Path syntax is described below.
 Path maps should be configured as:
-`toml gjson_tag_paths = {"field_name" = "field.path", "field_name2" = "field.path2"}`
+`toml gjson_tag_paths = {"field_name" = "obj.sub_obj", "field_name2" = "obj2"}`

 Any paths specified in gjson_tag_paths will be converted to strings and stored as tags.
 Any paths otherwise specified will be their marked type and stored as fields.

+Paths are a series of keys seperated by a dot, ie "obj.sub_obj".
+Paths that lead to an JSON array will be labeled by the object name, followed by the index in the array.
+Paths that lead to an JSON object will be labeled by the object name, followed by the subobject's name.
+Further reading for path syntax can be found here: https://github.com/tidwall/gjson#path-syntax

 #### GJSON Configuration:
-Paths are a series of keys seperated by a dot, ie "obj.sub_obj".
-Paths should not lead to an JSON array, but a single object.
-An error message will be thrown if a path describes an array.
-Further reading for path syntax can be found here: https://github.com/tidwall/gjson

-As an example, if you had the json:
+As an example, the json:

 ```json
 {